 D B Morison retired in 1924, and was succeeded as chairman by Tom Westgarth.

 A trade depression affected shipping particularly badly, and Richardson Westgarth merged with North-Eastern Marine Engineering Co of Wallsend and George Clark Ltd of Sunderland in 1938.
 The new venture took on the Richardsons Westgarth name, but North-Eastern Marine Engineering held the largest stake, and company headquarters were transferred to Wallsend.

 Richardsons Westgarth and Weir Group of Glasgow merged their seawater desalination businesses as Weir Westgarth to create a world leader in the field in 1962.
 Weir Westgarth offices were relocated from West Hartlepool to Glasgow from 1964.
 Weir Group bought out the Richardsons Westgarth stake in the venture in 1967, although the Weir Westgarth name was retained.

 Turbine and generator production came to an end in Hartlepool in 1967, with the closure of the South Works, and the loss of around 400 jobs.

-Richardsons Westgarth was Britain’s largest manufacturer of slow speed marine diesel engines in 1973.
+Richardsons Westgarth was the largest manufacturer of slow-speed marine diesel engines in Britain in 1973.